 Starting solids can be overwhelming, but our First 100 Days: Daily Meal Plan for Starting Solids is with you every step of the way.

-To Store: Stewed apples keep in an airtight container in the fridge for 1 week.
+To Store: Stewed apples keep in an airtight container in the refrigerator for 3 days or in the freezer for 2 months.

 Apples are sweet and tart—a versatile flavor combination that pairs well with sweet and savory foods alike.
 Try pairing apples with almond, hazelnut, peanut, or walnut to balance the nuts’ rich earthy flavor with brightness.
 Use apple to sweeten grains like amaranth, freekeh, oats, and quinoa.
 Serve apple alongside vegetables like butternut squash, kale, onion, spinach, or sweet potato to add sweetness to their earthy flavor.
 Apples also taste particularly delicious with hearty proteins like beef, chicken, chicken liver, and pork sausage.